simmu/contact/README.md

     So I just put in the wrong contact info, what do it do now?
 We need edit feature.
 Lets create a edit page and put the action on the detail view page.

+**Step 7.5: Server - So..what if I want to delete a record.

+    **Objectives**
+    Learn how to delete a contact

+    Ok, So I got dumped...how do I remove the contact from my list.